Creating Global Edge

 To prevent unauthorized sharing of content, you can generate a one-time token and configure it to respond to authenticated requests only.
 To configure settings, follow these steps:

-1. Click the Edge Auth toggle button to enable the feature.
+1. Click the Edge Auth toggle button to enable the function.

 2. Select your preferred authentication method between Signed URL and JWT.

-• Signed URL: embed authentication credentials in the URL, allowing all clients to access it
+• Signed URL: embed authentication information in the URL, allowing all clients to access it

 • JWT: generate a JSON token with authentication information and place it in the HTTP header to identify the client

-• Media Vault: embed authentication credentials in the URL, allowing all clients to access it (service region: available only in Global (performance first), Global (availability first))
+• Media Vault: embed authentication information in the URL, allowing all clients to access it (service region: available only in Global (performance first) and Global (availability first))

 3. Enter the desired name in the Token name input field and click the [Create] button in the token key field.